-Dermal fillers are ideal for instantly enhancing your looks in a natural way.
-They work by adding volume and smoothing out lines, folds and wrinkles.
-You can also enhance your lips with the use of dermal fillers.
+Dermal fillers are popular treatments ideal for instantly enhancing your looks in a natural way.
+They work by adding volume and smoothing out lines, folds and wrinkles caused by natural ageing or sun exposure.

-There are a variety of different fillers available, which differ in molecular structure, content and duration.
-Restylane is the longest established non animal filler.
+There are a wide variety of different dermal fillers available, which differ in molecular structure, content and duration.
+Restylane® is the longest established non-animal filler.

-Restylane, Beletero and Juvederm Ultra are all made from Hyaluronic acid (HA).
-HA is a natural substance which is found is all forms of life, its most important function is to bear and bind water.
+Restylane®, Beletero®, Juvederm® Ultra, Teosyal® are all made from Hyaluronic acid (HA).
+HA is a natural substance which is found in all forms of life.
+Its most important function is to bear and bind water.
 HA is a large structural molecule that provides structural support to the skin.
 In the skin, collagen and HA work together to provide youthful resilience, texture and shape.
-In summary, the skins ability to counter effects of time is largely due to HA and collagen.
+In summary, the skins ability to counter the effects of time is largely due to HA and collagen.

-The technique involves introducing the product into the skin using a series of tiny injections.
-The filler acts as a scaffolding to gently plump up the skin and hence reduce your wrinkles.
+The technique involves introducing the product into the skin using a series of small injections.
+The dermal filler acts as a scaffolding to gently plump up the skin and hence reduce your wrinkles.
 Each product exerts gentle pressure from below and gives your skin layers back their natural elasticity.
-All HA dermal fillers are compatible with skins own HA.
-As time passes the filler product gradually disintegrates usually 4-12 months) and further treatment may be desired.
+All Hyaluronic Acid(HA) dermal fillers are compatible with the skins own HA.
+As time passes the filler product gradually disintegrates usually between 4-12 months and further treatment may be desired.

 Who performs the treatment?

-The treatment will be performed by an experienced aesthetic nurse.
-Modern fillers such as those used by Fill your face do not require skin tests so usually treatment can be carried out following consultation if desired, however a cooling off period is recommended.
-But immediate treatment can be arranged if the client desires this.
+The treatment will be performed by Kelly Costello, an experienced aesthetic nurse.
+Kelly has over 8 years experience in aesthetics.
+Modern dermal fillers such as those used here at Fill Your Face Cosmetics do not require skin patch testing so treatment can usually be carried out immediately if desired.
+Kelly does recommend a cooling off period however.

-Are there any other treatments that may help?
+Are there any alternative treatments that may help?

-Wrinkle relaxing injections are widely used to soften dynamic lines affecting the upper face, see Wrinkle Relaxing Treatments for further information.
+Wrinkle relaxing injections with Botulinum Toxin A (Botox®, Azzulure® etc) are widely used to soften dynamic lines affecting the upper face.
+Please see Wrinkle Relaxing Treatments page for further information.

-Fill Your Face cosmetics have been multi product trained in the use of dermal fillers and will tailor the most appropriate product to your needs.
+Kelly has been multi-product trained in the use of dermal fillers and will tailor the most appropriate product to your needs.